Mindfulness for Panic Attacks

 Be kind to yourself—you just faced a storm.

-• Positive Self-Talk: Say, “I’m learning to manage this.”
+• Kind self-talk: try, “I’m learning to manage this.”

 2. Rest and Recharge

-Your body needs time to reset.
+Give your body a little time to reset.

 3. Hydrate and Nourish